The Rebbe, the Messiah, and the Scandal of Orthodox Indifference: Criticism

 David Singer, Director of Research for the American Jewish Committee, wrote a critique of the book in First Things, stating, among other things, that Berger has "emerged as a would-be Torquemada on the Orthodox scene, demanding a policy of 'intolerance' and 'exclusion' toward those he deems to be heretical to Orthodoxy."
 Berger responded at length on the OrthodoxyToday.org website, where Singer's article had been reprinted.

 Chaim Rapoport has responded with a book-length critique entitled "The Messiah Problem: Berger, the Angel and the Scandal of Reckless Indiscrimination".

+An English language book entitled "Kuntres Shmoi Shel Moshiach" was published by Aharon Yaakov Lieberman which provides an in-depth analysis of what the Sages of the Talmud discussed about the possibility of a resurrected Moshiach.
+The book received several Rabbinic approbations and wide acclaim from all sections of Orthodoxy.